2985578957/flex_extract/For_developers/Sphinx/source/Documentation/output.rst

 Additional fields with new precipitation disaggregation
 -------------------------------------------------------

-The new disaggregation method for precipitation fields produces two additional precipitation fields for each time step and precipitation type.
+The new disaggregation method for precipitation fields produces two additional precipitation fields for each time step and precipitation type (large-scale and convective).
 They serve as sub-grid points in the original time interval.
 For details of the method see :doc:`disagg`.
-The two additional fields are marked with the ``step`` parameter in the Grib messages and are set to "1" and "2" for sub-grid point 1 and 2 respectively.
+The two additional fields are addressed using the ``step`` parameter in the GRIB messages, which is set to "1" or "2", for sub-grid points 1 and 2, respectively.
-The output filenames do not change in this case.
+The output file names are not altered.
-Below is an example list of precipitation fields in an output file generated with the new disaggregation method:
+An example of the list of precipitation fields in an output file generated with the new disaggregation method is found below:

 .. code-block:: bash